Nebraska Admiral

-Nebraska Admiral (formally, Admiral in the Great Navy of the State of Nebraska) is the state of Nebraska's highest civic honor, and an honorary title bestowed upon individuals by approval of the Governor of Nebraska, a triply landlocked U.S. state.
+Nebraska Admiral (formally, Admiral in the Great Navy of the State of Nebraska) is the state of Nebraska's highest civic honor, and an honorary title bestowed upon individuals by approval of the Governor of Nebraska.
 It is not a military rank, requires no specific duties, and carries with it no pay or any other compensation.
 Admirals have the option of joining the Nebraska Admirals Association, a non-profit organization that promotes "The Good Life" of Nebraska.

 The award certificate describes the honor in a deliberately tongue-in-cheek fashion:

-The use of the title of admiral, instead of some other high-ranking military title, is a humorous reference to the fact that Nebraska has no navy; it is the only triple-landlocked state in the US and only 0.68% of the state is water, the fifth-lowest percentage in the nation.
+The use of the title of admiral, instead of some other high-ranking military title, is a humorous reference to the fact that Nebraska has no navy; only 0.68% of the state is water, the fifth-lowest percentage in the nation.
 Nebraska relies on the United States Armed Forces for its defense and has had no active state defense force of any sort since 1972.
+Additionally, Nebraska is the only triple-landlocked state in the nation.

 History

 The Great Navy of the State of Nebraska was created in 1931.
 The Lieutenant Governor of Nebraska at that time, Theodore W. Metcalfe, was serving as Acting Governor of Nebraska while Governor Charles W. Bryan was outside the state.
 At the urging of some of his friends, he appointed "20 to 25 prominent Nebraskans" as Nebraska Admirals.

 Commissions in the Nebraska Navy have always been given to prominent citizens both inside and outside of Nebraska.
-However, anyone can request or be nominated for an admiralship as long as he or she has "contributed in some way to the state, promote the Good Life in Nebraska, and warrant recognition as determined by the Governor".
+However, anyone who has "contributed in some way to the state, promote the Good Life in Nebraska, and warrant recognition as determined by the Governor" can request or be nominated for an admiralship.